zigzap/zap/README.md

 Claiming to be blazingly fast is the new black.
 At least, zap doesn't slow you down and if your server performs poorly, it's probably not exactly zap's fault.
-Zap relies on the [facil.io](https://facil.io) framework and so it can't really claim any performance things for itself.
+Zap relies on the [facil.io](https://facil.io) framework and so it can't really claim any performance fame for itself.
 In this initial implementation of zap, I didn't care about optimizations at all.

 But, how fast is it?
 Being blazingly fast is relative.
 When compared with a